arildj78/OpenFieldMill/README.md

-The design files (KiCad and FreeCAD) for the Field Mill hardware are licensed under a [Creative Commons Attribution Share-Alike license](https://creativecommons.org/licenses/by-sa/4.0/), which allows for both personal and commercial derivative works, as long as they credit The&nbspOpen&nbspField&nbspMill&nbspProject and release their designs under the same license.
+The design files (KiCad and FreeCAD) for the Field Mill hardware are licensed under a [Creative Commons Attribution Share-Alike license](https://creativecommons.org/licenses/by-sa/4.0/), which allows for both personal and commercial derivative works, as long as they credit The Open Field Mill Project and release their designs under the same license.